rust-project-primer/book/src/platform/readme.md

 [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) by Martin Fowler

-*In this article, Martin summarizes continuous integration practises:*

-> Continuous Integration is a software development practice where each member
-> of a team merges their changes into a codebase together with their colleagues
-> changes at least daily.
-Each of these integrations is verified by an
-> automated build (including test) to detect integration errors as quickly as
-> possible.
-Teams find that this approach reduces the risk of delivery delays,
-> reduces the effort of integration, and enables practices that foster a
-> healthy codebase for rapid enhancement with new features.
+*In this article, Martin summarizes continuous integration practises.
+In his own words: "Continuous Integration is a software development practice where each member of a team merges their changes into a codebase together with their colleagues changes at least daily.
+Each of these integrations is verified by an automated build (including test) to detect integration errors as quickly as possible.
+Teams find that this approach reduces the risk of delivery delays, reduces the effort of integration, and enables practices that foster a healthy codebase for rapid enhancement with new features."*